 - ¼ tsp salt

-Add the butter to the pan and reduce the heat to medium low.
-Add the onions and sauté for 2-3 minutes, until golden.
+Add the butter to the pan and reduce the heat to medium.
+Add the onions and sauté for 4-5 minutes, until golden.

-Return the pan to the heat and return the chicken to the pan, nestling in among the onions and mushrooms.
-Add the cider, stock, brandy, and pepper.
-Cover and simmer for 20 minutes, over medium low heat, until the chicken is cooked.
+Return the chicken to the pan, nestling them among the onions and mushrooms.
+Simmer, uncovered for 20 minutes, over medium low heat, until the chicken is cooked.

-Once the chicken is cooked, mix in the cream and the salt.
-Taste the sauce and adjust the salt and pepper to taste, if desired.
-Simmer, uncovered, for 10 minutes over medium low heat to thicken the sauce.
+After 20 minutes, mix in the cream and the salt.
+Taste the sauce and adjust the salt and pepper to taste.
+Simmer, uncovered, for 10-20 minutes over medium low heat until the sauce has thickened to your liking.